-Thus, why interpretable models are barely used?
-The complexity introduced in Machine Learning Models has consequently increased the performances in most domains.
+Therefore, why are non interpretable models barely used?
+The complexity introduced in Machine Learning Models has consequently increased performances in most domains.
 Therefore, a trade-off depending on the application has then occurred: Accuracy vs. Interpretability.

 IS IT NECESSARY TO CHOOSE BETWEEN STABILITY OF RESULTS, CALCULATION TIME AND SPECIALIZATION OF THE ALGORITHM?